Oguz-Guzel/HHtoWWbb_Run3/README.md

 ```
 Instead of passing `--envConfig config/cern.ini` everytime, you can copy the content of that file to `~/.config/bamboorc`.

-using the `parquet` output file that contains skims and the DNN.py file, you can perform machine learning applications.
+using the `parquet` output file that contains skims, you can perform machine learning applications.
+Once you get the output from your machine learning (preferably in onnx format), you can evaluate that on the datasets by

-Then,
 ```sh
 bambooRun -m python/mvaEvaluator.py config/<2022 or 2023>_v12.yml -o ./outputDir/ --envConfig config/cern.ini -c <DL(default) or SL> --distributed driver
 ```
-DNN score cut is applied on the analysis.
+where you get the ML score applied on the analysis.